UMich-CURLY/unified_cvo/README.md

 # Unified CVO (Continuous Visual Odometry)

 This repository provides the GPU implementation for CVO (Continuous Visual Odometry).
+It can perform pure geometric point cloud registration, color-based registration, and semantic-based registration.
+Details are in the [paper](https://arxiv.org/abs/2012.03683)